y0n1/neighborhood-map/README.md

 The following is a list of tasks and improvement it still lacks:

 - Create a better documentation
-- Add Linux and widnows scripts for running Chrome with --disable-web-security flag
+- Add Linux and Windows scripts for running Chrome with --disable-web-security flag
 - Improve menu's style
 - Add production ready version, possibly using Webpack